noahbrenner/curriculum/JavaScript/Core/array-methods/filtering-items-out-of-an-array.md

   }
 }
 ```
-However, using the `Array::filter` method is generally more concise and readable:
+However, using the `Array.filter()` method is generally more concise and readable:

 ```
 let persons = [...];
 let activated = persons.filter(
-  person => person.isActived
+  person => person.isActive
 )
 ```

 `.filter` can be applied to any array.
-It takes a predicate which should return a boolean, depending on whether or not the item should be preserved in the array.
+It takes a function which should return a boolean, depending on whether or not the item should be preserved in the array.

 ```
 [1,2,3,4].filter(x => x % 2);
 // => [2,4]

 ```

 ---